geertjanw/ojet-training/README.md

 ## Part 1: Set Up the Environment

+In this part, you publish data that will be used in the other parts that follows.

    1. Set up the Fake REST Server: https://www.npmjs.com/package/fake-rest-server
    2. Download and put anywhere on disk: https://github.com/geertjanw/ojet-training/blob/master/employeeData.json
    3. Run in the terminal: